Mansi050/ERP-System/README.md

-The website for faculty and leave managment system.
+An ERP System for Leave and Asignment Management System